rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 YAML options get us started, but they don’t let us do things like set different fonts for headings and paragraph text.
 To do that, let’s take a quick detour away from Typst and to `brand.yml`.

-## `brand.yml`
+## Customize PDF with `brand.yml`

-The next step on our PDF customization journey takes us to [brand.yml](https://posit-dev.github.io/brand-yml/).
+[`brand.yml`](https://posit-dev.github.io/brand-yml/), created by Posit developer Garrick Aden-Buie ([I spoke with him about it in June 2025](https://rfortherestofus.com/2025/06/podcast-episode-27)), is a tool that allows you to create a single `_brand.yml` file that controls the look and feel of files rendered from Quarto docs (this goes beyond the scope of this blog post, but you can use a single `_brand.yml` file to make multiple formats follow your brand guidelines).

 ![](brandyml-website.png)

-This tool, created by Posit developer Garrick Aden-Buie ([I spoke with him about it in June 2025](https://rfortherestofus.com/2025/06/podcast-episode-27)), allows you to create a single `_brand.yml` file that controls the look and feel of files rendered from Quarto docs (this goes beyond the scope of this blog post, but you can use a single `_brand.yml` file to make multiple formats follow your brand guidelines).

 Let’s create a `_brand.yml` file.
 This file will allow us to use custom fonts (Bitter and Lato, which is close to the actual font, known as Gentian, used for the reports).
 Additionally, we will set the color of the headings to be a navy blue (#002D72).